NicoPANW/Contrail_Cookbook/docs/index.md

 ![Screenshot](img/virtual_networks/VR-L2L3-unkownmacAAP.png)

 Below, the sequence on compute 7 hosting vSRX_3 is same as before. vRouter acts as a proxy and answers back with the known mac@ 02:8c:4d:c0:0a:d8.
-The ICMP echo request is sent to 02:8c:4d:c0:0a:d8, and this time it has echo reply with source mac@ 12:34:56:78:91:11.
+The ICMP echo request is sent to dest mac@ 02:8c:4d:c0:0a:d8, and this time it has echo reply but with source mac@ 12:34:56:78:91:11.

 ![Screenshot](img/virtual_networks/VR-L2L3-unkownmacAAPtrace.png)

 Below it is from compute 8 hosting vSRX_5.
-First of all, it proves that the arp request has been intercepted by compute 7 since no arp request from vSRX_3. vSRX_5 is sending arp request for vSRX_3, and vRouter act as proxy and this time answering back the ARP request.
+First of all, it proves that the arp request has been intercepted by compute 7 since no arp request from vSRX_3. vSRX_5 is sending arp request for vSRX_3 and with source mac@ 12:34:56:78:91:11, and vRouter act as proxy and this time answering back the ARP request.
 Then vSRX_5 is sending the echo reply with source mac@ 12:34:56:78:91:11.

 ![Screenshot](img/virtual_networks/VR-L2L3-unkownmacAAPtrace1.png)